srosengren/srosengren.github.io/presentations/react-intro.markdown

 * Virtual DOM
 * Lightweight description, not actual DOM
 * Easy isomorphism
-* Lear once, use everywhere
+* Learn once, use everywhere
+* Enables the developer to do the right thing (immutability)

 React wraps an imperative API with a declarative one.